Maulanafred/Maulanafred/README.md

 I'm Maulanafred, a passionate game developer and programmer.
 Welcome to my GitHub profile!

 🔭 I’m currently working on...
-A magic-themed game where a magical girl is lost in a forest Enhancing game mechanics in Unity, including UI/UX Implements, dynamic scoring system
+Enhancing game mechanics in Unity, including UI/UX Implements, dynamic scoring system

 🌱 I’m currently learning...